What Tile Is Best To Pair With A Subway Tile?

 Terrazzo Tiles

 These dynamic tiles, composed of marble, granite, quartz chips embedded in cement, offer a modern aesthetic with a touch of industrial chic.
 Their speckled appearance, with chips of various sizes and colors, creates a visually captivating surface that complements the clean lines of subway tiles.
-Terrazzo tiles come in a wide range of color combinations, allowing you to tailor the look to your specific design vision.
-Opt for classic black and white terrazzo for a timeless modern statement, or explore bolder color combinations to create a truly unique focal point.
+Terrazzo tiles also come in a wide range of color combinations, allowing you to tailor their look to your specific design vision.
+A classic black and white terrazzo, for example, is great for a timeless modern statement, as seen with the Sloane 12x24 Matte Porcelain Tile in Charcoal in the photo above, or you may explore bolder color combinations to create a truly unique focal point.

 Metallic Tiles